alphagov/styleguides/ruby.md

     STATES = %w(draft open closed)
     ```

+-   Instead of wrapping a long list of array elements to a newline, write
+    one element per line.
+This enhances readability and helps generate
+    clearer diffs.

+    ```ruby
+    # bad
+    ACTIONS = %w(create_new request_approval approve second_approval
+                publish archive)

+    # good
+    ACTIONS = %w(
+        create_new
+        request_approval
+        approve
+        second_approval
+        publish
+        archive
+    )
+    ```

 -   Use `Set` instead of `Array` when dealing with unique elements.
     `Set` implements a collection of unordered values with no
     duplicates.
 This is a hybrid of `Array`’s intuitive inter-operation